Introduction

 The Mario Rimoldi Museum of Modern Art is an art gallery housed within the Ciasa de Ra Regoles.
 The Rinaldo Zardini Paleontology Museum and the Ethnographic Museum of the Regole d'Ampezzo are located within the Alexander Hall, a multifunctional center just a short distance from the center of Cortina.
 If you want more information about the Regole museums, we have discussed them in detail on the page:

 If you are a more active person, or the weather is so beautiful that it is almost considered heresy to lock yourself inside a building, the ideal solution is a walk.
-A few lines above we mentioned the walk on the former railroad, but if we can give you a recommendation there is another walk, relatively close to the center, that is even better if you are not afraid of a steep, but rather short climb.
+A few lines above we mentioned the walk on the former railroad, but if we can give you a recommendation, there is another walk, relatively close to the center, that is even scenic, and leads you to a charming little mountain lake.

 If you prefer to take a ride with your car, the most advisable choice is to head to high altitudes along a Dolomite Pass, where it's possible to see breathtaking views without even having to walk.